 Batheroom tiles from Casa Ceramicatiles

 Bathroom mirror and lights from Madedotcom

-Willow is a two-bedroom cottage set in the grounds at Another Place, with a double bedroom, twin room, sitting room with semi-circular sofa, sofa bed, reading nook and pantry.
+Willow is a two-bedroom cottage set in the grounds at Another Place, with a double bedroom, twin room, sitting room with semi-circular sofa, reading nook and pantry.
 The cottage is next to the hotel and guests have full access to Swim Club and the restaurants.
-Willow will sleep up to five people and a baby in a cot and is dog friendly.
+Willow will sleep up to four people and is dog friendly.
 Its the ideal Lake District bolt hole for a family or two couples.